embeddedforallefa/embedded_linux_with_yocto/docs/yocto/1_Yocto Project Quick Build.md

 ### Flash the image to BBB and run

+The image for the BBB will be present in tmp/deploy/images/beaglebone-yocto.

 \$ cd tmp/deploy/images/beaglebone-yocto

-make sure to delete all the partition of the sd card
+Make sure to delete all the partition of the sd card.

 \$ dd if=core-image-minimal-beaglebone-yocto.wic of=/dev/sdb bs=4M